Parallel Residual Bi-Fusion Feature Pyramid Network for Accurate Single-Shot Object Detection: Experimental Results

 \subsection{Comparisons with State-of-The-Art Models}

-Tables \ref{tbl:COCO:TitanX} and \ref{tbl:COCO:VoltaV} compare the PRB-FPN ablation study models with other SoTA object detectors in terms of accuracy and efficiency.
+Tables \ref{tbl:COCO:VoltaV} and \ref{tbl:COCO:TitanX} compare the PRB-FPN with and without parallelization design against other SoTA object detectors in terms of accuracy and efficiency.
+Here experiments are conducted on two backbones of \texttt{CSPDarknet-53}~\cite{CSPNet} and \texttt{ResNet-50}~\cite{ResNet} for the performance comparison of PRB-FPN.
 To make fair comparisons, we did not evaluate the performance of anchor-free methods as their efficiency scores were not reported.
 Inference time is calculated as the average of execution time of the network with Non-Maximum Suppression (NMS) from 999 random images.

-Fig.~\ref{fig:APS:time} shows the inference time vs. the {\em mean Average Precision small} (APs) \cite{COCO} score plot, where the PRB-FPN was tested on nVidia Titan X. Observe that PRB-FPN (green curve in \ref{fig:APS:time}) achieves outstanding speed-accuracy performance compared to other SoTA models, due to two advantages in the PRB-FPN: (1) the parallel bi-fusion design for multi-scale feature extraction and (2) the Re-CORE module for feature enriching.
-Observe that PRB-FPN outperforms the other SoTA one-stage object detectors (YOLOv4, YOLOv3, EfficientDet, ATSS, SM\_NAS, and NAS-FPN), when taking both accuracy and speed into account.
+Fig.~\ref{fig:APS:time} plots the inference time vs. {\em mean Average Precision small} (APs) \cite{COCO:ECCV:2014} for many evaluated models, where the PRB-FPN was tested on nVidia Titan X. Observe that PRB-FPN (green curve in Fig.~\ref{fig:APS:time}) achieves outstanding speed-accuracy performance compared to other SoTA models.
+We highlight two advantages of the PRB-FPN: (1) the parallel bi-fusion design for multi-scale feature extraction can detect both small and large objects at the same time with higher accuracy , and (2) the fusion module can effectively fuse both deep and shallow feature layers in parallel for fast and accurate one-shot object detection, specially for small objects.
+Observe that PRB-FPN outperforms the other SoTA one-stage object detectors (YOLOv4, YOLOv3, EfficientDet, ATSS, SM\_NAS, and NAS-FPN), when taking both the accuracy and speed into account.